rajadilipkolli/spring-boot-microservices-series-v2/inventory-service/README.md

 ```

 ### Using Testcontainers at Development Time
-You can run `TestInventoryServiceApplication.java` from your IDE directly.
+You can run `TestInventoryApplication.java` from your IDE directly.
 You can also run the application using Maven as follows:

 ```shell